 - FTP over SSH: This method secures only the control channel, or the part of the FTP transaction that involves sending the user name, password, and commands.
 The data portion is sent in the clear.
 FTP over SSH is the only one of the three standards that can work with an arbitrary client and server that aren't running special FTP software, because it encrypts just the single control channel.
 The other two methods require coordination. - SFTP (Secure FTP): This technique uses the sftp program and sftp-server software to communicate using SSH, encrypting both control and data connections.
 This preferred approach is widely available.
 Under Mac OS X, you enable the sftp-server software in the Sharing System Preferences pane by turning on the Remote Login service.
-SFTP can work with any arbitrary server that you agree to connect to. - FTPS (FTP over SSL/TLS): FTPS uses SSL/TLS to secure a connection.
+SFTP can work with any server that you agree to connect to, with no prearrangement. - FTPS (FTP over SSL/TLS): FTPS uses SSL/TLS to secure a connection.
 Not all FTP clients support this method, although it's increasingly popular.
-FTPS requires the client FTP software to accept and approve a certificate from the server, which can add complexity.
+FTPS requires the client FTP software to accept and approve a certificate from the server, which can add complexity; if the certificate is signed by a third-party CA, it's generally easy, but if a self-signed certificate is used, it can be more complicated to get working.